softwareQinc/qpp/INSTALL.md

 ### FreeBSD

-We are proud to be part of the [FreeBSD](https://www.freebsd.org/) operating system as an official package.
-If you are running FreeBSD, you can install **Quantum++** with
+We are proud to be part of the [FreeBSD](https://www.freebsd.org) operating system as an official ports package.
+If you are using FreeBSD, you can install **Quantum++** by running

 ```shell
 sudo pkg install quantum++